 Original Medicare parts A and B do not cover prescription drugs.
 Therefore, a stand-alone Medicare prescription drug plan is available!
 Medicare prescription drug plans are known as Part D. Even if you are not taking drugs today, it is important to to enroll in a minimum plan to avoid a penalty.

-You cannot enroll in Medicare Part D without enrolling in parts A and B. If you are not yet enrolled in Medicare parts A and B, please contact the Social Security Administration as soon as 3 months before your 65th birthday.
+You cannot enroll in Medicare Part D without enrolling in Part A and being eligible for Part B. If you are not yet enrolled in Medicare Parts A and B, please contact the Social Security Administration as soon as 3 months before your 65th birthday.

 To sign up for Medicare parts A and B, you can call or login online.
-To be eligible for a Medicare Supplement, Medicare Advantage, or Medicare Drug Plan, you have to be enrolled in part B.
+To be eligible for a Medicare Supplement, Medicare Advantage, or Medicare Drug Plan, you have to be enrolled or eligible for Part B.

 ENROLLING IN MEDICARE PRESCRIPTION DRUG PLANS

 Many Medicare Beneficiaries who have a Medicare Supplement Plan also purchase a Medicare Part D Prescription Drug Plan (PDP) to help pay the costs of medications.
 They do this because Original Medicare and Medicare Supplement plans do not cover prescription drugs, only medical.

 The federal Medicare website helps people enroll in Part D drug plans.
 Your drug plan information is saved on your account from year to year, making the renewal process even easier.
 By following these steps, the Part D drug plan enrollment should take you 10 minutes or less:

 - On the top right corner of the screen, click on MyMedicare.gov Login.